tajacks/running-servers/src/chapters/02-setup/02-01-setup.md

 The commands in this section should be executed as the {% hl %}root user{% endhl %}.

+This section prioritizes speed and uses `echo` commands to replace or append to files, as opposed to editing manually.

 ### Setup Variables

 {% callout "info", "Note" %}